 Where the matter of a media statement or letter relates directly to the academic or other specialised subject area of an employee's appointment, they may use the university's name and give the title of his or her university appointment in order to establish his or her credentials.

 All employees have the right to express their views publicly on any matter of public interest provided that they make clear the fact that such views are those they hold as private citizens.

 Compliance with the standards and the obligation to report breaches

-Employees will familiarise themselves with this charter, relevant statute law and regulations, relevant university statute and rules, enterprise agreements, the university's strategic plan, university policies and procedures (referred to hereafter as "legislation and university policy") and seek to comply with them.
+Employees will familiarise themselves with this charter, relevant statute law and regulations, relevant university statute and rules, enterprise agreements, the university's strategic plan, university policies, procedures and local instructions (referred to hereafter as "legislation and university policy") and seek to comply with them.
 When in doubt, employees will at the earliest moment refer matters to the relevant senior employees for independent guidance and resolution.